Instrument Theory (IREX)

 Students will be required to provide their own maps and documents.
 They can be either from Airservices Australia (AsA) or Jeppesen.
 CASA will allow either in the exam but not both.
 CASA advises that if a candidate gets a question wrong because of non-AsA material, a re-mark will not be done.

 In relation to the tagging of documents, CASA permits 15 tags in the AIP and five in the ERSA.
 Highlighting and underlining are also permitted.
-But DO NOT write any hand written notes in any document or on any map.
-They will be confiscated if found.
 Also, please bring a standard calculator to the class and to the exam.
 It will be needed.